asyrjasalo/RESTinstance/README.rst

 ----

-1. **RESTinstance relies on Robot Framework's language-agnostic, natural language syntax for API tests.** It is not tied to any particular programming language nor development framework.
+1. **RESTinstance relies on Robot Framework's language-agnostic, natural language syntax for API tests.** It is neither tied to any particular programming language nor development framework.
 Using RESTinstance requires little, if any, programming knowledge.
 It builts on long-term technologies with well established communities,